AI Hallucinations (with Stewart Lee and Sarah Wynn-Williams)

 part of your metric.

-Do you think that there's a kind of bloke, I mean, that was the nerd at school that becomes powerful powerful in the this tech industry that enjoys naming his company after an evil orb from Lord of the Rings and enjoys saying they have to be killed for a joke?
+Do you think that there's a kind of bloke, I mean, that was the nerd at school that becomes powerful in the tech industry that enjoys naming his company after an evil orb from Lord of the Rings and enjoys saying they have to be killed for a joke?

 Is it kind of ironic almost that they do they like taking on these

-are you can you is that not something no okay you can't talk about that is it is it is it is it I think what is uh of concern to people is that a lot of these um companies when they expand exponentially become so major they're more powerful or more valuable than major economies.
+are you can you is that not something no okay you can't talk about that is it is it is it I think what is uh of concern to people is that a lot of these um companies when they expand exponentially become so major they're more powerful or more valuable than major economies.

 And therefore, a lot of power and influence is invested in one or two individuals.
 So